 Best Math Movies for Older Kids

 As any parent knows, it can be difficult to find movies that are both entertaining and educational for older kids.
-However, there are a number of math-themed movies that fit the bill that we have listed here.
+However, there are a number of math-themed movies with math topics that fit the bill that we have listed here.

 For example, “A Beautiful Mind” tells the true story of John Nash, a mathematician who made groundbreaking discoveries in game theory.
 “Stand and Deliver” is based on the true story of Jaime Escalante, a high school teacher who helped his students overcome obstacles to succeed in calculus.

 1. THE MARTIAN

 An astronaut becomes stranded on Mars so NASA and a team of international scientists work to bring “The Martian”, played by Matt Damon, home to earth.
 RATED: PG-13

 A mysterious wormhole is found in space as the earth and the entire human mankind is at the verge of extinction.
 A team of explorers must find the human race a new home.
 RATED: PG-13

 From the world’s tallest buildings to solar cars, and the Great Wall of China, Dream Big explores different engineering inventions in detail and celebrates the minds behind them.
 RATED: NR-Documentary

 Underwater Dreams is a feel good movie about a small underdog robotics team competing against big named college teams during the National Championship.
 RATED NR-Documentary

 Particle Fever is a movie about science and scientists.
 And you may enjoy the physicists rapping . . about physics.
 RATED: NR – Documentary

 This movie is a history lesson about African-American female mathematicians who helped NASA bring people into space.
 RATED: PG

 A Beautiful Mind is a true story about John Forbes Nash, a mathematical genius who made astonishing discoveries but was also diagnosed with schizophrenia.
 He later want on to receive the Nobel Peace prize in Economics for his work in game theory.”A Beautiful Mind” is an incredible story of perseverance and determination.
 It’s also a great way to learn about some advanced mathematics concepts.RATED: PG-13

 Based on a true story, The Man who Knew Infinity is about Srinavasa Ramanujan, an Indian Mathematics genius who solved problems believed to be impossible.
 RATED: PG-13